tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

 - according to Seth Godin there are only three kinds of meetings
   - information a meeting in which the participants are informed about something whether they like it or not
   - discussion a meeting which aims to give input or direction or to receive feedback
-  - permission a meeting in which one side proposes something in the hope that the other says yes
+  - permission a meeting in which one side proposes something in the hope that the other says yes (but has the right and the power to say no)

 - what often makes meetings frustrating is the fact that different people might think it's a different kind of meeting

 - here are some tips to make meetings run more smoothly the 15-minute rule
-  - Parkinson's law states that work expands so as to fill the time available for it's completion and not according to how complex it really is there for
-    - it makes sense to limit the time of meetings incidentally studies show that the attention span of the average person is between 10 and 18 minutes ideally you should use a timer when it rings the meeting is over immediately
+  - Parkinson's law states that *work expands so as to fill the time available for it's completion* and not according to how complex it really is there for it makes sense to limit the time of meetings incidentally studies show that the attention span of the average person is between 10 and 18 minutes ideally you should use a timer when it rings the meeting is over immediately

 - the question rule there are three types of question that you can ask in a meeting
   - first comprehension questions